csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 Even when the 0xTBD1 flag is encrypted in the handshake, a passive observer could fingerprint the peers by analyzing the TLS handshake data sizes flowing each direction.
-Widespread adoption of the TLS suppression mechanism described in this document will deem the use of the signal for fingerprinting impractical.
+Widespread adoption of the TLS CA suppression mechanism described in this document will deem the use of the signal for fingerprinting impractical.
 <!-- [EDNOTE: Commenting this out as the probabilistic TLS suppression for the same source-destination would reveal trying to hide TLS suppression.
 Maybe we can rethink it later]
 To alleviate this